-Homemade Jumbo Cinnamon Rolls….The Easy Way shows you a completely new cut-and-roll technique making your favorite sweet treat.
+This recipe will show you a new cut-and-roll technique for making your favorite sweet treat.

-I’ve been making this cinnamon roll recipe for years.
-It’s a speedy cinnamon roll recipe that can be made in just over 1 hour, start to finish.
+It’s a speedy cinnamon roll recipe that can be made in just over 1 hour, start to finish, but because my boys always get big cinnamon rolls made for them on the morning of their birthday, I’ve tweaked it.

-What to Love About This Recipe for Homemade Cinnamon Rolls –
+What to Love About Jumbo Homemade Cinnamon Rolls

 - You get step-by-step instructions of the how-to for making cinnamon rolls from scratch – it’s easy, btw!